 - Payment to an online pharmacy does not apply toward your Medicare Part D cost sharing, if you have a Medicare Part D plan.

-- Some disreputable online pharmacies import counterfeit drugs.
+- Some disreputable online pharmacies supply counterfeit drugs.

 Medicare Low-Income Subsidy (LIS) Program (also known as "Extra Help")